Novel Relay Selection Algorithms for Machine-to-Machine Communications with Static RF Interface Usage: Proposed Centralized Relay Selection Algorithm

 \begin{itemize} \item[-] the weight of the edge between a source and a relay is equal to the capacity of two hops path, that is minimum of the capacity of the source and the relay link and the capacity of the relay and the base station link, and \item[-] the weight of the edge between a source and each channel of the base station is equal to the capacity of the source and the base station link. \end{itemize}

 As mentioned, the original problem had the constraint of having at most $Q_{BS}$ connections from the machines to the base station.
 This constraint is modeled by the selection of at most $Q_{BS}$ edges in the bipartite graph assignment problem.
+From the modeling presented here, it is clear that the relay selection problem is equivalent to solving the $k$-cardinality assignment problem on this bipartite graph, with $k = Q_{BS}$.